redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

         <title>HTML Practice 2</title>
     </head>
     <body>
-    <h1>This text wil be inside the heading
+    <h1>This text will be inside the heading
     <p>This text will be inside a paragraph.</p>
     </body>
 </html>